On the Invariance of G\"odel's Second Theorem with regard to Numberings: Admissibility of Numberings

-It is notoriously difficult to make the informal notion of the acceptability of a numbering precise.
-However, for the purposes of this paper it is sufficient to isolate a necessary condition of acceptability.
-Such a condition needs to be both conceptually convincing and formally precise.
-We start by reviewing three proposals found in the literature.
-We then argue that they do not satisfy our needs of generality or preciseness and conclude by proposing a satisfactory condition for our purposes.
+It is notoriously difficult to make the informal notion of the admissibility of a numbering precise.
+However, for the purposes of this paper it is sufficient to isolate a necessary condition of admissibility, namely, the computability of a numbering.
+More specifically, computable numberings will here be characterised by \textit{computable simulations} of the structure of strings together with the concatenation operation.
+Once the notion of computable simulation is made precise, I will discuss its adequacy and compare it to three other proposals found in the literature.
+I will conclude this section by considering other approaches to the admissibility of numberings based on compositionality and monotonicity rather than computational considerations.